 Do you love the taste of natural honey?
 Not merely from store shelves, but the real deal - honey straight from a local hive?
 There really is nothing to compare with the natural, sweet taste of honey straight from your own hive.

 But how exactly do bees create honey?
 There's quite a story behind that.
-In fact, there are no foods on your table that have history behind them.
+In fact, there are no foods on your table that have such a history behind them.

 The creation of honey is an amazing process, leaving us with an appreciation for some of earth’s smallest creatures.
 We already know that honey bees are fascinating.
 They have certain goals in life and work collaboratively to achieve them.
-The design and purpose behind each step of the honey-making process means we respect still more nature's most effective producers.
+The design and purpose behind each step of the honey-making process means we respect still more nature’s most of effective producers.

 Not all bees are created equal when it comes to producing honey.
 Many bees pollinate and collect pollen to store for the cold months, so they can survive.
 Honey bees collect nectar and pollen to make their sweet survival food - honey.
 In fact, they produce honey, beeswax, propolis and royal jelly.

 There are only about 7 species within the honey bee family.
-But there are over 40 subspecies recognized within those 7 species of honey bees.
+But there are over 40 subspecies recognized within these 7 species.
 The magnificent little creatures that give us such a wonderful sweet treat are heavy-duty worker bees.